 Since there are no two theatres, arenas, or performance spaces that are exactly alike, it is very difficult for Theatre Manager to automatically know what the seat names will be in the real world.
 Each seat in the Map is assigned a logical seat number, and those numbers can be arranged as needed.
 Once they are in a sequence that is easy to predict, each logical seat number is assigned a name.
 For example:

-It is like a serial number on the bottom of the seat - the serial numbers just need to be arranged sequentially, and then named in the same sequence.
+The "serial numbers" just need to be arranged sequentially, and then named in the same sequence.

 This shows each logical seat number, in the order that the seats were laid down.
 The number might be difficult to see, depending on the resolution of the monitor.
 Zoom in on the map for a closer view or hold the mouse over a seat to see its logical seat number.